Skip to content

 Description

-Where the external [extrinsic] reward is of huge importance to the person targeted.
+This is where the external reward is of huge importance to the person being incentivised, in other words, the stakes are high.
 Prison, death or public humiliation are examples of extreme punishment.
-Extreme rewards might include significant wealth, a major sporting title or a prestige job.
+Extreme rewards might include significant wealth, a major sporting title, or a prestige job.

-Where extreme rewards or punishments are offered, it can drive extreme, dangerous or illegal behaviour in an attempt to achieve/avoid that incentive.
+Where extreme rewards or punishments are offered, it can push people to extreme, dangerous or illegal behaviour in an attempt to achieve/avoid that incentive.

 Example

-Successful sales professionals are often motivated by reward, but at the other end of the performance spectrum, those showing poor performance often have a justified fear of being fired.
-Fear of job loss often drives extreme behaviours such as selling to customers that they know will not be able to pay, will return the product or will not yield a profit.
+Successful sales professionals are often motivated by reward, but at the other end of the achievement spectrum, those showing poor success often have a justified fear of being fired.
+Fear of job loss or the prospect of big compensation often drives extreme behaviours such as selling to customers that they know will not be able to pay, will return the product, or will not yield a profit.

 Description

-This performance incentive problem crops up where graded rewards are used (1st place, 2nd place etc.) making the lesser prizes an inferior version of the first prize is an example of 'non differentiated incentives', lessening the motivational effect of the lesser prizes.
+This issue crops up where graded (or tiered) rewards are used (e.g., first place, second place, etc.) and making the lesser prizes an inferior version of the first prize.
+Using inferior versions of prizes results in lessening the motivational effect of the inferior prizes.

 Example

-• 1st Prize: 5 days in a star Hawaiian 5-star boutique hotel
+• 1st Prize: 5 days in a 5-star Hawaiian boutique hotel

 • 2nd Prize: 4 days in a 4-star national hotel chain